Mastering the Digital Age

 English Language Proficiency

-International applicants must receive a minimum score of 90 on the TOEFL (Test of English as a Foreign Language) iBT exam or 6.5 on the IELTS exam.
+International applicants must receive a minimum score of 80 on the TOEFL (Test of English as a Foreign Language) iBT exam, 6.5 on the IELTS exam, or 110 on Duolingo.

 Needed for Application